biocatiit/musclex/docs/AppSuite/ScanningDiffraction/Scanning-Diffraction--How-to-use.md

 ## Folder Mode
-After a folder is selected, and all images in the folder are processed, the program will read summary.csv and rings.csv to produce 4 maps.
-There are 4 tabs in this mode, so you can see any maps by choosing the tab.
+After a folder is selected, and all images in the folder are processed, the program will read summary.csv and rings.csv to produce several maps.
+You can choose diffrent map display in *Representation* dropdown menu.
 The maps will be displayed on the right.
 To see the image of a particular pixel, you can just simply click on that pixel in the maps.
 If the image exists, it will be shown on the left.
 You can change min or max intensity of the image by spin boxes under the image.
 To see more detail about the image, you can click "More Details" button at the bottom right corner.
 Then, there is a new window with individual image mode pops up, and you will see all the detail about the image.

-### Total Intensity Maps
+### Total Intensity Map
 ![-](../../images/CP/batch_int.png)

 You can change min or max intensity for the maps by spin boxes under the maps.

-### Angular Range Maps
+### Ring Intensity Map
 ![-](../../images/CP/batch_ang.png)

 You can change min or max intensity for the maps by spin boxes under the maps.